Umbilic Points on the Finite and Infinite Parts of Certain Algebraic Surfaces: Abstract

 \section{Abstract}

-The global qualitative behaviour of fields of principal directions for the graph of a real valued polynomial function $f$ on the plane are studied.
-We provide a Poincar\'e-Hopf type formula where the sum over all indices of the principal directions at its umbilic points only depends upon the number of real linear factors of the homogeneous part of highest degree of $f$.
-Moreover, we study the projective extension of these fields and prove, under generic conditions, that every umbilic point at infinity of these extensions is isolated, has index equal to 1/2 and its topological type is a Lemon.
+The global qualitative behaviour of fields of principal directions for the graph of a real valued polynomial function $f$ on the plane is studied.
+We determine and analyze the projective extension of these fields and show that it is defined by an analytic quadratic form on the whole unit 2-sphere.
+We prove that every umbilic point at infinity of this extension has a Poincar\'e-Hopf index equal to 1/2 and the topological type of a Lemon or a Monstar.
+As a consequence of these results we provide a Poincar\'e-Hopf type formula for the graph of $f$ pointing out that, if all umbilics are isolated, the sum of all indices of the principal directions at its umbilic points only depends upon the number of real linear factors of the homogeneous part of highest degree of $f$.
+A similar analysis is carried out in the case that $f$ is a homogeneous polynomial.